vamsi193/vamsi193.github.io/_posts/2025-06-27-cicd-docker-gitlab.md

 show_top_image: false
 ---

-To make deployments easier and more reliable, I created a GitLab CI/CD pipeline.
+To make deployments easier and more reliable, I have created a GitLab CI/CD pipeline.

 Whenever I push code to a `release-X.X.X` branch, GitLab automatically builds a Docker image with the updated `index.html`, tags the repository, and pushes the image to DockerHub.
 A manual deployment job is also available, giving me full control over when to release the image.